Ronald Breaker

-Ronald R. Breaker, Ph.D. (born 1964) is a Sterling Professor of Molecular, Cellular, and Developmental Biology at Yale University.
-He is best known for the discovery of riboswitches.
+Ronald R. Breaker (born 1964) is an American biochemist who has been a Sterling Professor of Molecular, Cellular, and Developmental Biology at Yale University since 1995.
+He is best known for the discovery of riboswitches, a common RNA regulatory element.
 His current research is focused on understanding advanced functions of nucleic acids, including the discovery and analysis of riboswitches and ribozymes.